-Boston’s historic North End is home to some of the city’s best Italian food, from simple, nourishing staples like pasta e fagioli to elevated Italian American fare that merges classic recipes with the best of New England seafood.
+Between the Italian menus and polarized Bostonian opinions, it can be pretty tricky to navigate whether you’re a local or a tourist.
+Regardless, Boston’s historic North End is home to some of the city’s best Italian food, from simple, nourishing staples like pasta squid-ink aglio olio to elevated Italian American fare that merges classic recipes with the best of New England seafood.
 Below are our seven essential picks for Italian food in the neighborhood.

 This unassuming take-out joint keeps their offerings simple but delicious with $2 square Sicilian slices, arancini, and a handful of other cheese and dough-based delicacies.
 Make sure to bring cash and be prepared to wait in line — many locals will attest that this neighborhood staple is well worth the wait.